Intervue/Data-structures-algorithms-for-interviews/README.md

 - Vertical tree order traversal: Root is at a distance 0 from itself.
 When we move to the left child it is at a distance -1 from the root, the right child is at a distance 1 from the root.
 If we keep doing -1 for every left child and +1 for every right child, we will have multiple nodes at the same distance value.
 The nodes having same distance value fall on a vertical line.
 If we traverse that line, it is called vertical tree order traversal
 - Sum tree is the one where sum of values in the LST and sum of values in the RST is equal to the root.
 This is valid for all the nodes except the tree
 - Recursion execution stack only remembers the next line if there is no return statement, else it will return the execution stack
+- Two nodes in a tree are siblings if they are at the same level and have same parent, are cousins if they are at same level but do not have same parent

 # C Programming - Topic1: Introduction